 Use the amounts given in these instructions as a rough guide.
 If you find the resulting tea too weak, add more tea leaves; if it is too strong, reduce the amount of leaves used.
 Similarly, try increasing or decreasing the steeping times.

 Many people already have an account with Amazon.com so it is probably the easiest place to buy tea online.
-Unfortunately, their selection of Big Red Robe teas is severely lacking and I can’t really recommend any of them.
-The Wuyi Rock Oolong is decent and can serve as an inexpensive introduction to Da Hong Pao tea, but you can definitely find better.
+Their selection of Big Red Robe teas was always severely lacking, but they have finally added some good ones recently.
+The Da Hong Pao from Best Leaf Tea is the best of them.

-Finally, Teavivre has a much cheaper Wuyi Da Hong Pao.
+Finally, Teavivre also has a much cheaper Wuyi Rock Big Red Robe Tea, that costs half as much as the one above.
 Naturally, the quality is also a bit lower, but if you’ve never tried Big Red Robe tea before, this might be a more affordable way to sample one of the world’s most expensive types of tea.